Research team

 Abstract

-Every society makes decisions about people who are considered "worthy" or "unworthy" of support.
-This is not a modern phenomenon.
-We find it nearly everywhere in history.
-But the questions of who exactly has the power to make these decisions, how and based on which criteria people are classified, if the criteria are made explicit or not, and how the people in need of support react, are deeply historical.
-The project investigates the rules of support in eighteenth century Europe by asking what criteria are used, how they are negotiated and how they become self-evident.
-It focuses on three cases within the context of the Habsburg monarchy: military welfare, poor relief, and access to citizenship.
-The project thus brings together the research fields of disability history, poverty research and the history of migration to approach the phenomenon from a broader perspective.
-It intends to develop new perspectives on early modern concepts and practices of un/worthiness, utility and belonging that shaped notions of the state and its subjects.Researcher(s)
+This is the main research focus during my tenure period: I plan to investigate how societies make decisions about who they support, how people are classified and how people in need react, and how and when criteria become self-evident.
+I will focus on three cases: military welfare, poor relief, and access to citizenship.
+The research focus thus brings together the fields of disability history, poverty research and the history of migration to approach the phenomenon from a broader perspective.
+I intend to develop new perspectives on early modern concepts and practices of un/worthiness, utility and belonging that shaped notions of the state and its subjects.Researcher(s)

 - Promoter: Heinemann Julia